Otto Schulz (pilot): North Africa

 On 8 February 1942, Schulz engaged 1 SAAF Hurricanes.
 He shot down Lieutenants Finney and Biden and then damaged Lieutenant Powell's aircraft in the tail.
 Each time Schulz descended to strafe and destroy the crash landed fighters from combat altitude of 9,000 ft.
 On 15 February 1942, he took off on his own and chased after 20 aircraft of No. 94 and No. 112 Squadron that had just strafed his airfield at Martuba.
 He shot down five P-40 Kittyhawks in ten minutes, including the top 17-victory RAF ace Ernest "Imshi" Mason, making him an "ace-in-a-day".
 Schulz was credited with five, the last was Sergeant McQueen's P-40.
 McQueen was wounded but limped back to base—an Italian 6°Gruppo pilot also claimed a P-40 and may have attacked McQueen.
 The remaining pilots, Pilot Officer John Robert Vernall Marshall, Sergeant Charles Belcher, and Edward Weightman were killed.
 Schulz was given credit in part due to the witness report of a German tank commander.

 This put him on 44 victories, just behind the 48 of the then top-scorer in the Desert, Hans-Joachim Marseille.
 In recognition of this success, they were both awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on the same day - 22 February - the first such awards for JG 27 since arriving in North Africa.
 After this his scoring slowed down to only three victories in March.
 On 15 March Schulz downed Sergeant Rozanski, No. 112 Squadron.
 Sent to officer-training school, he was promoted to Leutnant in April.
-At the end of May, now an Oberleutnant and assigned to the Stab (headquarters unit) flight of II.
+At the end of May, now an Oberleutnant and assigned to the Stab flight of II.
 Gruppe as Technical Officer, he had another quick flurry of four victories including his 50th on 31 May: a P-40 flown by South African ace Major Andrew Duncan (5.5 victories) of No. 5 Squadron SAAF, who was killed.

 Death

-On 17 June 1942, after claiming his 51st and last victory (Canadian ace Flight Lieutenant Walter "Wally" Conrad (6.5 victories) of No. 274 Squadron, Schulz himself was shot down and killed in his Bf 109 F-4trop (Werknummer 10 271—factory number) by RAF Kittyhawks near Sidi Rezegh.
+On 17 June 1942, after claiming his 51st and last victory (Canadian ace Flight Lieutenant Walter "Wally" Conrad (6.5 victories) of No. 274 Squadron), Schulz himself was shot down and killed in his Bf 109 F-4trop (Werknummer 10 271—factory number) by RAF Kittyhawks near Sidi Rezegh.
 Schulz descended to low level to strafe Conrad's P-40 when he was caught by an Allied fighter.
 Research suggests the victory should be credited to Canadian ace James "Stocky" Edwards of No. 260 Squadron RAF.
 At the time of his death, behind Marseille and Günther Freiherr von Maltzahn, Schulz was in third place with respect to the number of aerial victories claimed in the North African Theater.